-- Finally, download EWWW Image Optimizer.
-This free plugin reduces file sizes for images within WordPress once they are uploaded.
+- Finally, download a plugin like EWWW Image Optimizer.
+This free plugin further reduces file sizes for images within WordPress once they are uploaded.

 If you enjoyed this article on the biggest blogging mistakes or have any questions for us, please leave us a comment below!
 We’d love to hear from you!